-BACKGROUND: The Second Edition of House Bill 938 incorporates the contents of HB 937, HB 938, HB 939, and HB 940, and partial contents of HB 934, as recommended by the House Select Committee on School Safety.
+BACKGROUND: The PCS incorporates the contents of HB 937, HB 938, HB 939, and HB 940, and partial contents of HB 934, as recommended by the House Select Committee on School Safety.

-Kara McCraw, Kory Goldsmith, Susan Sitze, and Shawn Middlebrooks, Staff Attorneys, substantially contributed to this summary.
+^{}Kara McCraw, Kory Goldsmith, Susan Sitze, and Shawn Middlebrooks, Staff Attorneys, substantially contributed to this summary.